Mugambi-Ian/pavs-student/README.md

 ## Getting Started
 This page only contains information related to the student endpoint.
 To access information on the Admin endpoint click [here](https://github.com/Mugambi-Ian/Pavs-Admin).

-1. On opening the app the student is required to sign in with their school account in this case "@kabarak.ac.ke".
+1. On opening the app the student is required to sign in with their school account in this case.
 ![image](https://github.com/Mugambi-Ian/Pavs-Student/raw/master/ScreenShot/ssps01.jpg)
 ![image](https://github.com/Mugambi-Ian/Pavs-Student/raw/master/ScreenShot/ssps02.jpg)
 ![image](https://github.com/Mugambi-Ian/Pavs-Student/raw/master/ScreenShot/ssps03.jpg)